saturnlighting/literature-review/README.md

 <!-- For completeness, separate smaller searches and snowballing were applied for the theoretical review as well as when the researchers were aware that a body of literature existed, but our systematic search had not picked up on it.  -->

 We used a hybrid systematic and snowballing method.
-First, we searched in the SCOPUS electronic databased (on 15 November 2022) for studies investigating the relationship between cycling and road lighting.
+First, we searched in the SCOPUS electronic databased (on 15 November 2022) for empirical studies investigating the relationship between cycling and road lighting.
 The query string used for the search was as follows:

 *(bicycl\* OR bik\* OR cycling OR cyclist\* OR “cycle hire”) AND (“city light\*” OR “public light\*” OR “road light\*” OR “street light\*” or